 Benchmarks We Use

-Below are the general financial benchmarks we use to evaluate each metric and assign a letter grade:
+Below are the general financial benchmarks we use to evaluate each metric and assign a letter grade.
+Each industry has its own customized benchmarks, which are applied behind the scenes but not publicly shared, as they are proprietary.

 Category | Metric | A | B | C | D | F |